-Collaboration with Tyme (now merged with Syros)
+Collaboration with Tyme

-On January 7, 2020, Tyme Technologies, Inc. ("Tyme") and we announced a strategic collaboration to advance SM-88, an oral product candidate for the treatment of patients with cancer.
+On January 7, 2020, Tyme and we announced a strategic collaboration to advance SM-88, an oral product candidate for the treatment of patients with cancer.
 SM-88 is an investigational agent in two Phase II studies, one for pancreatic cancer and another for prostate cancer.